OCA/account-invoice-reporting/account_invoice_production_lot/README.rst

 Usage
 =====

+Create a Sale Order, in field  "Create Invoice" set "On Delivery Order".
+When the order is accepted and picked out , set pr production lot for each line of products in picking list.
-The serial numbers are displayed in the "formatted note" field, introduced by this module
+So Create invoice and  the serial numbers are displayed in the "formatted note" field, introduced by this module.

 Bug Tracker